 Our journey to loving Irish Wolfhounds began while living in New Orleans, LA.
 After lengthy research, and contacting many good breeders, we brought home our first little hound, Maeve, in August 1996.
 We had no idea that she would change our lives forever, shape who we would grow into and what we love to do with our time.
 In 2003 we moved to Milwaukee, WI, began participating in Milwaukee Irish Fest, St. Patrick’s Day Parade, and continued competing with our hounds in AKC Conformation.
-Soon we also began competing in AKC Agility, Rally, Obedience, LGRA, Fast CAT, and Scent Work.
+Soon we also began competing in AKC Agility, Rally, Obedience, LGRA, Fast CAT, Scent Work and coursing.

 HEALTH TESTING & PARTICIPATION